Azure-Samples/ms-identity-msal-java-samples/1-server-side/msal-java-webapp-sample/README.md

 - Working installation of Java and Maven
 - An Internet connection
-- An Azure Active Directory (Azure AD) tenant.
-For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
+- a Microsoft Entra tenant.
+For more information on how to get a Microsoft Entra tenant, see [How to get a Microsoft Entra tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
-- A user account in your Azure AD tenant.
+- A user account in your Microsoft Entra tenant.

 ### Step 1: Download Java (8 and above) for your platform